buddhist-uni/buddhist-uni.github.io/_content/papers/fate-of-buddhist-political-thought-in_barrett-t-h.md

 openalexid: W1484180769
 ---

-> in Buddhist materials translated into Chinese, from the earliest times onwards, local magistrates are viewed in an extremely negative light.
+> In Buddhist materials translated into Chinese, from the earliest times onwards, local magistrates are viewed in an extremely negative light.
 They are indeed most frequently grouped with bandits as a potential threat to property or worse...